 Get request information, such as headers, cookies, and so on.

-Get route parameter values.
+Get path parameter values.

 Get parameters of a query string.

 Receive body contents, for example, data objects, form parameters, and files.

 Inside a route handler, you can get access to a request using the call.request property.
 This returns the ApplicationRequest instance and provides access to various request parameters.
 For example, the code snippet below shows how get a request URI:

 The ApplicationRequest object allows you to get access to various request data, for example: